twardokus/v2verifier/README.md

 interfaces.
 The first is a web-based interface that interacts with Google Maps.
 To use this GUI, you will need to purchase a Google Maps API key through Google Cloud services and create `config.js` file in the `web` directory of V2Verifier (some familiarity with JavaScript is helpful).
+Please contact us for assistance if you want to use this GUI.

 Our second interface is based on
 TkGUI.
 To use this option, open a separate terminal window before running any